alfredohernandezinostroza/agent-based-cancer/README.md

 # Installing the package

-MetaSpread it is readily available in the official PyPi repository.
+MetaSpread is available as an official PyPi package.
 To install, simply run:

 ```
 pip install metaspread